 4. Automate Your Updates

-There’s also a chance your computer is slow because malicious software is slowing it down and running in the background.
-This may not be flat-out malware — it may be software that interferes with your web browsing to track it and add additional advertisements, for example.
+Lastly, there’s a chance your computer is slow because malicious software is slowing it down and running in the background.
+Don’t worry as this may not be flat-out malware.
+For example, some software interferes with your web browsing in order to track it and add additional advertisements.

 There are some recommended steps you can take to be extra safe.
 First scan your computer with an antivirus program.
 It is also helpful to use Malwarebytes in addition to your regular antivirus program.
 This software can catch a lot of “potentially unwanted programs” (PUPs) that most antivirus programs tend to ignore.
 PUPs try to sneak onto your computer when you install other software, and can include spyware, adware, and keyboard loggers.
 This is an overlooked aspect in malware scanning so make sure to try it for better security and peace of mind.
 You certainly don’t want PUPs interfering with your computer’s functionality.

 As a leading IT Support company in London, totality services will supercharge your workforce and maximise your business’ IT operations.
 Opting for our managed IT services in London ensures that your business benefits from expert support, proactive maintenance, and cutting-edge solutions.